 If you’re looking to get the latest and greatest in portable gaming, the HP OMEN 17 is all you need.
 It delivers fantastic performance in a sleek package that looks great anywhere.

 First things first, let’s talk performance.
-You can get the latest OMEN 17 with up to an Intel Core i9-11900H processor.
-That’s an 8 core, 16 thread CPU capable of boosting as high as 4.9GHz, so you’ll get all the performance you could ever need for gaming.
-On top of that, you can configure it with up to an NVIDIA GeForce RTX 3080 laptop GPU, so it’s safe to say all your games will run flawlessly and likely at very high frame rates.
-Plus, you get up to 32GB of RAM and 1TB of storage.
-If you’re playing the latest AAA games, you may need some extra storage, but 1TB isn’t too shabby either.
+You can get the latest OMEN 17 with up to an Intel Core i9-12900HX processor.
+That’s an incredibly powerful 55W CPU with 16 cores and 24 threads, capable of boosting as high as 5GHz, so you get all the performance you need and then some.
+On top of that, you can configure it with up to an NVIDIA GeForce RTX 3080 Ti laptop GPU, so it’s safe to say all your games will run flawlessly and likely at very high frame rates.
+Plus, you get up to 32GB of RAM and 2TB of storage.
+If you have the money for it, this is a beast of a machine in its top-tier configuration

 Overall, the OMEN 17 is a beastly gaming laptop with a sleek, albeit heavy design.
-But if you want the most power in a form factor that you can take with you more easily, you can’t go wrong with this one.
+But if you want the most power in a form factor that you can take with you more easily, this is the best laptop HP makes.

 Best 15/16-inch laptop: HP Spectre x360 16